Bali vs Lombok: An Honest Comparison

 The budget-friendly option is to take the slow boat.
 The ferry service runs daily between Padang Bai and Lembar Harbour.
 The journey takes 4-5 hours but could take up to 8 hours on a bad day.
 It costs just 4 USD.

-Which island should YOU visit: Bali or Lombok?
+So, which island to visit: Bali or Lombok?

 If you prefer a quieter place with way fewer tourists, more laid-back and relaxed, not so many attractions but great beaches, undiscovered countryside, and one extremely challenging volcano, then go to Lombok.